MrFacundo/ft_transcendence/README.md

 gameId  id      channelGroupName        datePlayed            scorePlayer1  scorePlayer2  matchDate             status          player1Id       player2Id       winnerId        tournamentId
 1       1       1_2                     2025-03-03 13:25:14   0             0             2025-03-03 13:25:14   interrupted     2               3               0               0
 2       2       2_3                     2025-03-03 13:25:38   0             0             2025-03-03 13:25:38   interrupted     3               2               0               0

+### Blockchain Test Procedure
+#### Environment Setup:
+* Run the alias setup script: ./setup_aliases.sh
+* Compile and migrate the contracts: make
+#### System Interaction:
+* Access the website and play some games and tournaments.
+#### Data Persistence Test (Blockchain):
+* Stop the PostgreSQL database: docker stop transcendence_db
+* Run the blockchain query commands to check previous game records:
+- lag (list all games)
+- dbp <player id> (list games by player ID)
+- dbt <tournament id> (list games by tournament ID)
+* Expected Result: The game records created before the database shutdown should be returned.
+#### New Data Registration Test:
+* Restart PostgreSQL: docker start transcendence_db
+* Play new games on the website.
+* Run the blockchain query commands again to check for new records:
+- lag
+- dbp <player id>
+- dbt <tournament id>
+* Expected Result: The new games played after the database reactivation should be included in the query results.